If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Email: help@twb.org.nz

-Assessment of risk is an ongoing process.
-Reassessment is necessary when there are changes in any areas.
+Understanding risk is an ongoing process.
+We need to continue building and deepening our understanding of this risk, particularly when there are changes in any areas.

 Current suicidal behaviour